gcotelli/RenoirSt/docs/tutorial/Tutorial - Part II.md

 ### Type selectors

 These selectors match a specific element type in the DOM.
-The library provides out-of-the-box support for HTML elements, mostly using the same names that the `Seaside` framework.
+The library provides out-of-the-box support for HTML elements.
 One example is the `div` selector used in the previous chapter.
 Another is the following:

 ```smalltalk
 CascadingStyleSheetBuilder new